ckan/ckan/doc/maintaining/cli.rst

 plugin-info: Provide info on installed plugins
 ==============================================

-As the name suggests, this commands shows you the installed plugins (based on the .ini file) , their description, and which interfaces they implement
+As the name suggests, this commands shows you the installed plugins (based on the .ini file), their description, and which interfaces they implement.

 profile: Code speed profiler